Class 10 Elective Geography Chapter 4 Regional Geography of the USA

 (a) Physiography of the Rocky mountainous region.

-(b) Physiography of Appalachian highlands.
+(b) Physiography of Appalachian highland.

 (c) Drainages of central plain.

 Ans: The Central Plain is drained by several rivers like the Rhine, Volga, Danube, Dnieper, Ural etc. These rivers form a radial pattern of drainage.
-They flow into various streams in different directions from a high central area.
+They flow Into various streams in different directions from a high central area.

-Ans: The USA is economically and industrially the most developed country in the world.
-Of the total population of the country (302 million), more than 76% lives in the urban centres.
-Thus, a major portion of the population of the USA lives in towns and cities.
-New York with a population of 22 million is the largest and the most populated city in the USA.
-The second most populated city is Los Angeles with a population of 18 million.
-The other important urban centres of the USA are Massachusetts, New Jersey, Rhode Island, Philadelphia, Baltimore, Pittsburg, Whiling, Cliveland, Detroit, Michigan, San Francisco, Los Angeles, etc.
+Ans: Urbanisation of the USA and the principal urban centres The USA is economically and industrially the most developed country in the world Of the total population of the country (302 million) more than 76% lives in the urban centres Thus, a major portion of the population of the USA lives in towns and cilies.
+New York with a population of 22 million is the largest and the most populated city in the USA The second most populated city is Los Angeles with a population of 18 million The other important urban centres of the USA are Massachusetts, New Jersey, Rhode Island, Philadelphia, Baltimore, Pittsburg Whiling, Cliveland, Detroit Michigan, San Francisco Los Angeles etc.

-(e) Economic characteristics of the USA.
+(e) Economic characteristics of USA.

-(f) Agricultural belts of the USA.
+(f) Agricultural belts of USA.

-(g) North-eastern industrial region of the USA.
+(g) North-Eastern Industrial region of USA.

-(h) Pacific coastal industries of the USA.
+(h) Pacific coastal Industries of USA.

-(j) Mineral resources of the USA.
+(j) Mineral resources of USA.

 4 thoughts on “Class 10 Elective Geography Chapter 4 Regional Geography of the USA”